 At some point, the First Order will attack your galactic starcruiser, with Kylo Ren himself boarding it, presumably to keep looking for those pesky Resistance members Rey and Vi Moradi (you can choose to help defend the Halcyon up on the bridge, if you so desire).
 And that’s when things get interesting!

 Dining on Star Wars: Galactic Starcruiser

-It currently sounds as if dining will be included in the package price (again, think cruises here), although no specific amount has been mentioned by Disney as of yet.
-Still, we can’t think of a better way to “combine luxury with complete immersion into an authentic Star Wars story.”
+It currently sounds as if dining will be included in the package price (again, think cruises here) with snacks and other smaller food items available in market-style takeaway stalls.
+We can’t think of a better way to “combine luxury with complete immersion into an authentic Star Wars story.”
 What can guests culinarily expect when they step aboard their renowned ship?
 The main – and, perhaps, only – restaurant will be called the Crown of Corellia Dining Room, named after the planet in the Star Wars galaxy renowned for its shipbuilding (and for being the homeworld of Han Solo, the Millennium Falcon, and the Halcyon, of course).
 Described as a “bright and welcoming hall,” it’ll offer breakfast and lunch before transitioning in the evening to dinner.

 Breakfast and lunch will be served in the Crown of Corellia Dining Room, featuring food options that guests will recognize from home as well as some plates that are from galaxies far, far away.
 The usual line-up of coffee and juices will also be available during breakfast – along with (of course) blue milk.
 On the first night of the voyage, guests will enjoy table-side service in the Crown of Corellia Dining Room, which will boast a “lavish multi-course menu of both otherworldly and familiar origins.”
 It’ll also feature a live performance from a “galactic superstar,” a purple Twi’lek decked out in jewels and other finery.